mayer-doa-coder/mayer-doa-coder/README.md

-# 👋 Hi there!
-Welcome to My GitHub
+# 👋 Hi, I am Tawhidul Hasan.

 I'm currently a **third-year Computer Science and Engineering student** at Khulna University of Engineering and Technology (KUET), Khulna.
 My journey is driven by a passion for technology and 🧠 *logical problem-solving,* and I’m always eager to expand my skills and explore new horizons in programming.